walkerning/nics_fix/README.md

 ### Logging

 Use the environment variable `NICS_FIX_LOGLEVEL` to control the python logging module.
 Avaiable log levels are `{"debug", "info", "warning", "error", "fatal"}`.
 By default, the log level is set to "warning".

+### Saving Fixed Model

+Use `nf.fixed_model_saver(fixed_mapping)` to get a patched `tf.train.Saver` to save fixed model.
+Usually, the argument `fixed_mapping` should be the one yield by the `nf.fixed_scope` context manager.

+See `examples/mnist/mlp.py` for an example of saving fixed model, and `examples/mnist/mlp_eval.py` for an example of loading a saved fixed model and run evaluation only.